Kitware/kwcoco/docs/source/manual/mini_jq_tutorial.rst

 The ``jq`` tool is very helpful in navigating json files, and some of the kwcoco commands will use its query language, so it is a good idea to become familiar with it.
-The following bash code generates a demo kwcoco json file and
+The following bash code generates a demo kwcoco json file and uses it to show the json data structure.

 .. code:: bash